-(h) Accounts Receivable, net
+(i) Accounts Receivable, net

 The Company carries its accounts receivable at cost less an allowance for doubtful accounts.
-At December 31, 2017 and 2016, the Company evaluated its accounts receivable and established an allowance for doubtful accounts, based on a history of past write-offs, collections and current credit conditions.
+As of December 31, 2017, and 2018, the Company evaluated its accounts receivable and established an allowance for doubtful accounts, based on a history of past write-offs, collections and current credit conditions.
 The Company does not generally charge interest on past-due accounts (unless the accounts are subject to legal action), and accounts are written off as uncollectible when all reasonable collection efforts have failed.
 Accounts are deemed past-due based on contractual terms.

-(i) Bunkers and lubricant oils
+(j) Bunkers and lubricant oils